YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

  **Tickets**

- Event tickets can be tokenized as NFTs, providing a secure and verifiable way to manage ticket sales and transfers.
+ Event tickets can be tokenized Uptick Ecosystem as NFTs, providing a secure and verifiable way to manage ticket sales and transfers.

 **Gaming**